eshanbhuse/Vision-Based-Cursor-Navigation-through-Dynamic-Mouse-Gestures/README.md

-# Vision-Based Cursor Navigation System
+# Vision-Based Cursor Navigation System through Dynamic Mouse Gestures

 This project enables **hands-free cursor control** using **computer vision** and **hand gesture recognition**.
 It uses a webcam to track your hand movements and translate them into real-time cursor actions such as clicking, scrolling, zooming, and dragging.